sdeweese/DEVWKS-2042/README.md

 ### This DevNet Workshop was created for Cisco Live AMEA 2024

 ## Introduction
-Welcome to How to become an IOS XE Terraform Expert!
+Welcome to this session on "How to become an IOS XE Terraform Expert!"
 In this workshop, you will learn:
 * What Terraform is and how to use it
 * How to work with the Terraform Cisco IOS XE provider
 * How to manage Cisco IOS XE device configuration using Terraform